BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 Operational Efficiency:
 High precision for non-fraudulent claims ensures efficient processing of legitimate claims, minimizing unnecessary investigations and operational costs.

 In the next tutorial, we will develop a web-based application based on the XGBoost model.
 This application will enable users to determine whether a claim is legitimate or possibly fraudulent by either uploading an Excel sheet or entering a policy number.
-See you in the next one!!
+See you in the next one!